Frank McCourt (executive): Technology

-McCourt founded Unfinished, and Unfinished Labs, its technology research and development arm, in 2020.
-The first project of Unfinished Labs — the introduction of the open-source Decentralized Social Networking Protocol (DSNP) — became the foundation of Project Liberty.
+McCourt founded Unfinished, and Amplica Labs (formerly known as Unfinished Labs), its technology research and development arm, in 2020.
+The first project of Amplica Labs—the introduction of the open-source Decentralized Social Networking Protocol (DSNP)—became the foundation of Project Liberty.

-MeWe, a free and subscription-based social media platform that bills itself as a privacy-focused Facebook alternative, became the first platform to pledge support by migrating its platform to DSNP in September 2022.
+MeWe, a social media platform that describes itself as being privacy-focused, became the first platform to pledge support by migrating its platform to DSNP in September 2022.

 McCourt Institute

 In June 2021, Frank McCourt announced the creation of the McCourt Institute as the newest branch of Unfinished.
 The two foundational partners of the institute are Georgetown University in Washington, DC, and Sciences Po in Paris.

-The McCourt Institute building was unveiled at Sciences Po in March 2022, on the occasion of the university's 50th anniversary.
+The McCourt Institute building was unveiled at Sciences Po in March 2022, on the occasion of the university's 150th anniversary.

 At the McCourt Institute's inaugural event on Sciences Po's campus, McCourt announced the funding of $2.3 million to Georgetown and Sciences Po faculty to select grantees, furthering scholarship from Georgetown specialists in digital governance.
 Georgetown later announced the 2022 recipients of grantees, including 28 researchers and 17 projects.

 The McCourt Institute also provided funding for Frances Haugen's nonprofit, Beyond the Screen, as Haugen announced at Unfinished Live 2022.
 Haugen received funding from Project Liberty for a "Duty of Care" initiative, aimed at studying harms and identifying practices to deter them.